biobakery/MetaPhlAn/README.md

+# A new version of MetaPhlAn, MetaPhlAn 3.0 is now available!
+You can get it from [here](https://github.com/biobakery/MetaPhlAn/tree/3.0)

-# MetaPhlAn 2: Metagenomic Phylogenetic Analysis
+# MetaPhlAn2: Metagenomic Phylogenetic Analysis

 ## Installation